NikhilDongre1/Nikhildongre1/README.md

 ## 👨‍💻 About Me

 Hey there!
 I'm a front-end developer passionate about crafting seamless user experiences.
-Currently exploring the realms of backend development and diving deep into data structures and algorithms.
+Currently exploring the realms of backend development.

 ## 🌐 Tech Stack